-CMDA of WNY exists to cultivate community centered on the intersection of medicine, dentistry, and faith in Jesus.
+CMDA of WNY exists to cultivate community centered on the intersection of excellent healthcare and faith in Jesus.

 CMDA provides resources, networking opportunities, education, and a public voice for Christian healthcare professionals and students.